arialhamed/arialhamed.github.io/_pages/guides/ubuntu-tips.md

 sudo snap remove mc-installer
 ```

-Download the official `Minecraft.deb` package from <a href="" target="_blank">their official site</a> and run this in the same directory as the package:
+Download the official `Minecraft.deb` package from <a href="">their official site</a> and run this in the same directory as the package:

 ``` bash
 sudo dpkg --install --force-depends Minecraft.deb